microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 #### Imaging of Murine Mandible and Teeth

 C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg)), and their head was perfused with μAngiofil.
-The perfused head was harvested and fixed (4 % PFA at 4 °C).
+The perfused head was harvested and fixed in 4 % PFA at 4 °C.
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.

 The mouse teeth were imaged using a SkyScan 1172 (Fig. @fig:4).